How to Scale a Business for Sustainable Growth

 When trying to generate significantly more sales, simply having a website will not cut it.
 There are many ways to expand your business’s online presence, and these are some ways you can gain broader exposure for your goods:

 - Place your products on various platforms.
-Regardless of what type of products you sell, you can make them available for sale on other e-commerce platforms, like Amazon, Walmart.com, eBay, or specialty stores that sell products in the same niche as yours.
+Regardless of what type of products you sell, you can make them available for sale on ecommerce platforms.
+These include Amazon, Walmart.com, eBay, or specialty stores that sell products in the same niche as yours.

 - Promote products through social media.
-Post engaging stories, photos, and videos featuring your products; share customer reviews; and promote special offers to put your products in front of new customers, build your brand image, and drive more sales.
+Post engaging stories, photos, and videos featuring your products.
+Also, share customer reviews and promote special offers.
+This puts your products in front of new customers, builds your brand image, and drives more sales.

 - Take advantage of CPC advertising.
 Consider running CPC (cost-per-click) campaigns on social media channels, which are targeted posts that get directly in front of your target audience.
 With CPC ads, you set your own daily budget.